Kanguva: Casting

 Suriya would reportedly be seen in 13 different looks in the film, breaking the record set by his earlier film Ayan (2009), he was seen in ten different looks.
 The makeup artist Ranjith Ambady and his team took references from Apocalypto (2006) for designing one of Suriya's looks for the periodic portions.
-For his role, Suriya further shed 5 kilograms for his role in the film.
+For his role, Suriya shed a further 5 kilograms.

 In August 2022, Hindi actress Disha Patani was reportedly paired opposite Suriya, marking her Tamil debut.
 Patani's inclusion was confirmed on 9 September.
 Yogi Babu, Redin Kingsley, Kovai Sarala and Anandaraj were reportedly cast in late-August to play supporting roles.
-That September, Ravi Raghavendra revealed his participation in the film, while K. S. Ravikumar was reported being part of the cast in October, after he had shot for his portions in the second schedule of the film.
+That September, Ravi Raghavendra revealed his participation in the film, while K. S. Ravikumar was reported to be part of the cast in October, after he had shot for his portions in the second schedule of the film.
 Kannada actor B. S. Avinash was cast in late April 2023.
 It was only by late June that he announced his participation.

 Towards the end of July 2023, Hindi actor Bobby Deol was brought on board as the main antagonist, making his Tamil debut.
 Deol signed the film long before the release of his comeback breakthrough Animal (2023), and described his role to be "out of his comfort zone" as he had to be fluent in Tamil and learning it within two months was difficult which made the role even more challenging.
 During the same period, Natty Subramaniam was signed on to play another antagonistic role.
 Deol, in an interview to Bollywood Hungama, said his role required significant physical preparation, where he had to wear a hairpiece, apply scars and use custom-made contact lenses.